mmizutani/sbt-play-gulp/README.md

     This adjustment is necessary since the root directory of static assets is ui/src in the development and test modes of a Play application, which does not allow us to serve files in directories higher than the ui/src (e.g., ui/bower_components).

-7. [Optional] Uncomment and change the two configuration parameters for the sbt-play-gulp plugin in `conf/application.conf` if necessary.
+7. Make sure that this plugin recognizes the correct source and output directory paths of your Gulp frontend project.

+    By default, the sbt-play-gulp plugin assumes that frontend static asset files reside in `ui/.tmp.serve`, `ui/src` or `ui` directories, a behavior specifically tailored for the Yeoman Gulp-Angular template project.
+In development and test modes the playgulp.GulpAssets handler looks for frontend static files in ui/.tmp/serve directory first.
+If those files were not found there, the asset handeler next tries ui/src directory and then the ui directory.
+If your frontend project under the ui directory is based on a different Yaoman template and thus serves files from a diffent folder (e.g., `ui/app`), you can customize this behavior by overriding the default values of the devDirs array in `conf/application.conf` of your Play project:

     ```
-    gulp {
-      //devDirs=["ui/.tmp/serve", "ui/src", "ui"]
+    #gulp.devDirs=["ui/.tmp/serve", "ui/src", "ui"]
-      //distDir="ui/dist"
-    }
+    gulp.devDirs=["ui/app"]
     ```

-    By default, the sbt-play-gulp plugin assumes that frontend static asset files reside in ui/.tmp.serve, ui/src or ui directories, a behavior specifically tailored for the Yeoman Gulp-Angular template project.
-In development and test modes the playgulp.GulpAssets handler looks for frontend static files in ui/.tmp/serve directory first.
-If those files were not found there, the asset handeler next tries ui/src directory and then the ui directory.
-For production build, the compiled frontend files in the ui/dist directory are packaged into the application classpath.

-    If your frontend project in the ui directory has somewhat different structures, you can customize this behavior by overriding the default values of the devDirs array and distDir (gulp.devDirs=["ui/.tmp/serve", "ui/src", "ui"] and gulp.distDir="ui/dist").
-As for devDirs array, the leftmost element is of the highest search priority.
+    For production build, this plugin assumes by default that the frontend files are compiled into the `ui/dist` directory and that the contents of the `ui/dist` are packaged into the application classpath.
+If Gulp for your frontend project uses a different folder (e.g., `ui/build`) for output, you can override this setting as well by adding the following lines to `build.sbt` or `project/Build.scala`:

+    ```scala
+    import PlayGulpPlugin._
+    import PlayGulpKeys._
+    ...
+    unmanagedResourceDirectories in Assets <+= (gulpDirectory in Compile)(base => base / "build")
+    ```

+    This adds `ui/build` to the list of directories from which SBT packs non-Java/non-Scala static files into application jars.

+    Likewise, if the source (pre-build) files of your frontend project are located in a directory other than `ui/src` (e.g., `ui/app`) and you want Play to compile twirl scala templates in the directory, you should add the following to `build.sbt` or `project/Build.scala`:

+    ```scala
+    import PlayGulpPlugin._
+    import PlayGulpKeys._
+    ...
+    sourceDirectories in TwirlKeys.compileTemplates in Compile ++= Seq(gulpDirectory.value / "app")
+    ```

 8. Add the following routing settings in the `<your-project-root>/conf/routes` file: